hypothermic/javacogs/README.md

 client.setAuthenticationMethod(new KeySecretAuthenticationMethod("KEY", "SECRET"));
 ```

-To use **OAuth**, you will need to implement the AuthenticationMethod interface in your own implementation.
+To use **OAuth**, you will need to implement the `AuthenticationMethod` interface in your own implementation.
 Then, simply call `client.setAuthenticationMethod(new YourOAuthImplementation(...));`

 # Handler structure

 At first glance, the handler system might seem a little complicated.
+You will soon find out that this design choice is extremely easy to use though.
 Here's a structure mapping to get you started:

 ```